 Passive Revocation: A certificate that has been passively revoked can no longer be renewed.
 It will still be valid for the remainder of it's validity period, but cannot be prolonged.
 The benefit of passive revocation is that clients can verify certificates in a simple, decentralized manner without relying on centralized 3rd parties.
 Passive revocation works best with short certificate lifetimes.

-either to be supplied by prompt or when using --cert and --key flags for
+either to be supplied by prompt, or when using the --cert and --key flags for

 revocation over mTLS.